Ex-NJ Police Lt. Named In 'Big Blue Dildo' Harassment Case Announces Run For Mayor

 Murphy goes on to say he developed relationships with families and trust with residents, helping him to become "one of the most recognized police officers in the borough."

-According to a report by NJ Advance Media, Murphy was one of five officers and a part-time department employee who shared a $2.45 million settlement in the lawsuit in 2020.
+According to a report by NJ Advance Media, Murphy was named in a suit filed by five officers and a part-time department employee who who shared a $2.45 million settlement in the lawsuit in 2020.
 Murphy allegedly brought a dildo to a PBA dinner dance in 2014, and waved it above his head and in the faces of others, the outlet says citing the lawsuit.

 He was also accused of filming an incident in which officer Andrew Huber threw a dildo dubbed "Big Blue" at a dispatcher and asked him what it smelled like, as reported by the NY Post.